sashther/ckb-conversion-tool/README.md

 **orthCheck**: Do minor orthographical checking?
 * 0: No
-* 1: Yes (changes initial Rehs to thick Rehs, initial double Waws to one Waw and fixes some spacing).
+* 1: Yes (changes initial Rehs to thick Rehs, initial double Waws to one Waw).

 **fixSpacing**: Fix spacing a bit? (before and after some punctuation marks)
 * 0: No